localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 {{</alert>}}

 Some resources created by LocalStack are accessible via virtual host addressing, for example an S3 bucket can be accessed at `<bucket>.s3.<region>.localhost.localstack.cloud`.
-The LocalStack container is not reachable at this address from containers running in your docker network, since by default any subdomains of `localhost.localstack.cloud` resolve to `127.0.0.1`.
+The LocalStack container is not reachable at this address from containers running in your Docker network, since by default any subdomains of `localhost.localstack.cloud` resolve to `127.0.0.1`.
-If docker supported wildcard DNS configuration with `--network-alias` (docker CLI) or `aliases:` (`docker-compose`), this could be solved with docker configuration alone.
+If Docker supported wildcard DNS configuration with `--network-alias` (Docker CLI) or `aliases:` (`docker-compose`), this could be solved with Docker configuration alone.

-In order to map more complex domain names to the LocalStack container within the docker network, the LocalStack container can be used as a DNS server, but this requires more configuration.
+In order to map more complex domain names to the LocalStack container within the Docker network, the LocalStack container can be used as a DNS server, but this requires more configuration.
 Specifically the LocalStack container must have a static IP address within the network.
 This can be achieved with the following example: